 Ascot Radiology, Auckland offers PET CT scanning - a highly sensitive imaging device able to detect early stages of diseases such as cancers and brain disorders.

 At Ascot Radiology, we have a state-of-the-art PET CT scanner located at our Ascot Central branch in Remuera.
-This scanner includes new technology that is not only highly sensitive and accurate detection of tumours, but also significantly reduces the radiation dose to the patient.
+This scanner includes new technology that also significantly reduces the radiation dose to the patient.

 What is PET CT?